 Owning a rental property is a great way to earn extra income and provide yourself with multiple lines of revenue.
 However, owning rental property involves many responsibilities and liabilities.
 As a landlord, you need to be sure that you are well aware of the types of income you need to report when you file your tax returns.
 Be sure you’re prepared to stay on top of your rental properties and records to save yourself the hassle in the future.

 If you’ve made mistakes with your rental income on your taxes in the past, Solvable can help you.
 Rather than facing back taxes, we can help you get a tax settlement and prevent possible wage garnishment or frozen assets.
-Contact us today to find out how we can help with tax debt relief and help you get a fresh start on your financial future.
+Contact us today to find out how we can help with back tax assistance and help you get a fresh start on your financial future.